efueger/theme-manager/README.md

-A Simple theme manager that can be used with any php application using PHP 5.5.9 or above.
+A simple theme manager that can be used with any php application using PHP 5.5.9 or above.
 It can also be used with [Laravel 5](http://laravel.com/).

 [![Circle CI](https://circleci.com/gh/monkblog/theme-manager.svg?style=svg)](https://circleci.com/gh/monkblog/theme-manager)
 [![Code Climate](https://codeclimate.com/github/monkblog/theme-manager/badges/gpa.svg)](https://codeclimate.com/github/monkblog/theme-manager)